 This Guide is designed to introduce you to the transformational power of self-coaching.

-You’ll discover essential, actionable skills, strategies and techniques to know your deepest motivations and connect with your biggest dreams and desires as you learn to become a world-class coach.
+You'll discover essential, actionable skills, and 3 powerful self-coaching techniques to know your deepest motivations and connect with your biggest dreams and desires as you learn to become a world-class coach.

 So, if you're ready to rock self-coaching, let's get started!

 Skills Of Self-Coaching

 Before we dive into the nuts and bolts of self-coaching, it's important to understand why every single coach on the planet needs to get into self-coaching.

 One of the biggest reasons is that while coaching is an "other-oriented skill," your ability to coach deeply and powerfully and to help your clients create the results they're looking for, begins with you.

 Transformational coaching begins with transformational self-coaching and you can only take your clients as high as you are willing to go yourself.